gweithio/jiraf/README.md

 </p>

-# Jiraf - Odin build tool that makes it easy to run, compile and test.
+# Jiraf - Odin build tool that makes it easy to run, compile and test Odin projects.

 Jiraf is a minimal build tool that makes it easy to run, compile and test Odin projects.
 It creates a basic project structure to get started.
 It is currently in active development and in its infancy.
 Feel free to read the [CONTRIBUTING](https://github.com/gweithio/jiraf/blob/main/CONTRIBUTING.md) if you wish to contribute to the project.